Vadim Kutsenko

 Vadim Kutsenko (born March 13, 1977) is a professional Uzbekistani tennis player.

 Kutsenko reached his highest individual ranking on the ATP Tour on June 17, 2002, when he became World number 140.
 He primarily plays on the Futures circuit and the Challenger circuit.

 Kutsenko's best performance at a Grand Slam event came at the 2003 Australian Open, where he reached the second round.

-Kutsenko has been a member of the Uzbekistani Davis Cup team, posting a 14–17 record in singles and a 6–6 record in doubles in twenty-two ties played from 1995–2004.
+Kutsenko has been a member of the Uzbekistani Davis Cup team, posting a 14–17 record in singles and a 6–6 record in doubles in twenty-two ties played from 1995 to 2004.

 Kutsenko represented Uzbekistan at the 1998 and 2002 Asian Games, winning the bronze medal in the Men's Team event in both games.